Is Organic Food Healthier than Non Organic? Facts To Know

 Although there is significant debate on this subject, certain studies have produced conflicting results about the nutritional value of organic vs. non-organic food.
 The “State of the Science” study states that 61% of research on the subject supported organic foods as having higher nutritional content, 37% supported conventional foods, and 2% of studies were neutral, or, to put it another way, a ratio of approximately 3:2.

-Future studies still need to get a more firm conclusion because there are still many factors that need to be investigated, such as the impact on big populations and chronic disease, to fully determine whether the alternative is genuinely healthiest.
+Future studies still need to get a firm conclusion because there are still many factors that need to be investigated, such as the impact on big populations and chronic disease, to fully determine whether the alternative is genuinely healthiest.

 Growing organic crops improves soil quality and encourages biodiversity, both of which are good for the environment.
 Undeniable consequences on the environment may be enough for some eco-warriors to only purchase organic products.
 Supporting local farmers is important since they frequently employ organic agricultural techniques to manufacture their goods.